kubit-ui/kubit-android-charts/README.md

 👉 **[Complete Documentation](README_EXTENDED_DOC.md)**

-## 🔄 Development Status
+## 🙏 Acknowledgments

-This library is currently in **alpha version** and under active development.
-More charts, features, and improvements are continuously being added.
+We extend our heartfelt gratitude to all the developers and contributors who have made Kubit Charts possible.
+Your dedication, feedback, and contributions continue to drive innovation and make this library better for the entire community.
+Thank you for being part of the Kubit ecosystem!

 ---

-Built with ❤️ using Jetpack Compose
+*Built with ❤️ using Jetpack Compose*